emmygood/identity/README.md

 ### Booking form
 - The booking page provides a phone number as alternative contact.
 - The booking form asks users to follow easy to understand steps.
-- Each input box highlights a different color - #FFEB66; to indicate what box they are clicking on.
+- Each input box text goes from black to white when the user hovers over each input field.
 - The user is asked for their: name, phone number, email address, date and what service.
 - There are two radio buttons asking if they've been their before.
 - When the user has completed the form they will taken to a confirmation page.